theonejj/ansible-zfs_on_root/roles/zfs_on_root/README.md

     # Partition size, per device, when multiple devices are used
     # If set_boot_pool_type is raidz, then is will be a mdm raid5 of this size in MB (#devices-1*size_MB)
     # The more devices used, the smaller these values can be to get the same size.
-    raidz_boot_partition_size_MB: "512"
+    raidz_boot_partition_size_MB: "768"
     ```

-    _NOTE: A boot partition size calculated to be between 1Gib (1024 MB) to 2Gib (2048 MB) is a reasonable range.
-Smaller size may have an issue in the future trying to process kernel upgrades._
+    _NOTE: A boot partition size calculated to be between 1.5 Gib (1430 MiB) to 2 Gib (1907 MiB) is a reasonable starting range.
+Larger is fine, but smaller size may have an issue in the future trying to process kernel upgrades._

 4. Next select if UEFI or Legacy BIOS is needed, and select if Full Graphical Desktop or Command Line Server only.
 To force Ansible to set a ZFS encryption password set that option to `true`.
 You can also set your locale and timezone information here.